ThomasVitale/workshop-setup/README.md

 The environment is based on Devcontainers and is supported across these platforms:

-* GitHub Codespaces
+* GitHub Codespaces (recommended)
 * Visual Studio Code
 * Intellij IDEA (experimental).

 Choose your platform and follow the instructions in the related section.
+The first options with GitHub Codespaces is the recommended one as it doesn't require any installation on your laptop.

 ### GitHub Codespaces